Networks of Reception in Eighteenth-Century Newspapers and Magazines

-In October 2022 I began a Polonez Biz MSCA Fellowship as Principal Investigator on a new research project, Networks of Reception in Eighteenth-Century Newspapers and Magazines: Laurence Sterne.
+From October 2022 to September 2024 I held a Polonez Biz MSCA Fellowship as Principal Investigator on Networks of Reception in Eighteenth-Century Newspapers and Magazines: Laurence Sterne (NCN project number 2021/43/P/HS2/01182).
 Based at Kazimierz Wielki University (Bydgoszcz, Poland) and working in close collaboration with institutional host Professor Jakub Lipski, the main output of this project will be a short monograph currently under contract with Cambridge University Press.

 This project is co-funded by the European Commission and the Polish National Science Centre (NCN) under the Marie Skłodowska-Curie COFUND grant.
 Our bid for this competitive research grant was ranked first in its category.